xumxum/ha_cyprus_weather/README.md

 ## Notes

-For all the information it returns check the state attributes in developer section.
+For all the information it returns check all the sensors in the integration section and the `weather.city` attributes in the developer section.

 The `report` attribute is a weather report for the day, with current temperature, wind and rain forecasting (if it is foreseen) that can be sent to the user or used in a text-to-speach automation(for ex in the morning)